Making Tax Digital

 MTD for income tax will be compulsory from April 2026 based on the certain level of taxpayer income from their property rental income and self-employed income.
 MTD on corporation tax will also be followed by the UK government as well.

-At The Stan Lee, we use the market leading MTD compatible software (including IRIS, Xero and others) to help your tax matter digitally.
+We provide complimentary assistance for registration with HMRC.
+Our services encompass widely used and accessible software solutions, including IRIS, Xero, Sage, and other options tailored to meet your specific requirements.
 Get in touch with us for your initial free consultation and let’s find how we can help on your MTD matters.

 Frequently Asked Question